 - 10. Scroll down to where the Federal Poverty Level information appears (CACFP level is indicated by the blue arrow above). - 11.
-Document that the CACFP Mapper was used and the age group in the Low Income Documentation column.
-Document the percentage in the Participant Data column (note that age groups may differ, so document as stated by CACFP).
+Document that the data source, participant data, and qualifying data (note that age groups may differ, so document as stated by CACFP).
 Your form should look like this: